zorzalerrante/datagramas/README.md

 # Matta

-An artist for your IPython notebook that provides _ready-made_ visualizations for you to modify.
+An artist for your IPython notebook that provides _ready-made_ visualizations with [http://d3js.org](d3.js) for you to modify.
 The basic idea is to generate template-based visualizations and to modify them in the notebook.
 A future idea is to export the generated visualization (plus modifications) into a stand-alone visualization.